JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - Athena (Analytics) &rarr; Use Python/SQL to query data

 - EMR (Elastic MapReduce) &rarr; Big Data Pipelines for streaming and analytics

+- Lake Formation - CRUD lakes with SQL for security and governance